 Owner and Founder, Urban GIS

 Keith Searles is passionate about ministry and youth mentoring, using his many skills to help organizations like By The Hand as well as kids he mentors.
-Professionally, he is President and Founder of Urban GIS, a consulting firm that provides Geographic Information Systems (GIS) services, bridging the gap between IT and engineering.
-With 20 years of industry experience, he is also an accomplished trainer and public speaker.
-He maintains strategic partnerships with other firms in related fields, such as GIS, IT, Engineering, Planning, Surveying.
+Professionally, he is CEO and Founder of Urban GIS, a consulting firm that provides Geographic Information Systems (GIS) services, bridging the gap between IT and public infrastructure.
+With 24 years of professional experience, he is also the founder of E.D.G.E. a non-profit focused on enhancing diversity, equity and inclusion within the geospatial industry.

-Keith holds an MA in Biblical Studies from the Moody Bible Institute and BA in Civil Engineering with a minor in International Engineering from the University of Illinois, Urbana-Champaign.
-He is currently receiving his GIS Certificate from Penn State University.
+Keith holds a BA in Civil Engineering with a minor in International Engineering from the University of Illinois, Urbana-Champaign.

 “Something is different about By The Hand—the people, its environment.
 Of course, it is Jesus, the Holy Spirit in the staff and volunteers.”